A Critical Assessment of the Brain Criticality Hypothesis: Possible Explanations for Experimental Data

 It is clear that the amount of resources and level of electrical activity must depend on each other; neurons cannot spike without resources, and spiking will temporarily deplete available resources.
 Furthermore, since spiking occurs much more rapidly than the rate of growth or decay of the resources, the resources {\it do} act as a source of memory in the system.
 Simply by extracting the amount of resources available to a neuron at a point in time, one can infer whether or not it has been a long time since that neuron spiked.
 Thus, the memory variables provide a record of the neurons' recent dynamics.

 Crucially, interaction between these two types of variables does yield long-range order in the neuronal variables, and in some cases scale invariance.
 Sipling {\it et al.}~\cite{sipling2025memory} demonstrated this numerically and provided analytical arguments showing that memory in coupled variables {\it can} give rise to long-range order in the fast variables.

-A few recent studies corroborate this understanding in the context of neural activity.
-For instance, Morrell {\it et al.}~\cite{10.7554/eLife.89337} demonstrated that a slowly varying external drive can lead to power-law distributions in neuronal avalanches.
-This slowly-varying drive acts in much the same way as an additional hidden memory degree of freedom, and can yield scale-invariant avalanche statistics over a broad parameter region rather than only at a finely tuned point.
-And, of course, the parameter that Sun {\it et al.}~\cite{sun2025} vary in their work is precisely the timescale over which the resource variables decay.
-Only when the resources decay slowly relative to the neural activities, and thus act effectively as memories, do they observe long-range order in the neural activities.
+This analysis {\it does not} require proximity to criticality, distinguishing this phenomenon from SOC, even though both mechanisms require timescale separation.
+Furthermore, studies of neuronal activity that claim criticality frequently feature a slow dynamical resource variable~\cite{synapse_SOC, PhysRevE.101.022303} or slow sensory input~\cite{sensory_input_adaptation} coupled to the fast spiking neurons.
+Models of excitatory and inhibitory neurons~\cite{criticality_meets_learning} also feature timescale separation between the two species.
+This makes memory-induced long-range order equally compatible with the experimental data, on this front, as SOC.